 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police, Road Safety awareness and Fire Service help to reinforce this message.
 Promoting respect for the law and the basis on which it is made, occurs through visitors such as PCSOs, Police and use of the Gospel to illustrate the need to respect the law of the land.

-We support pupils to develop their self-knowledge, self-esteem and self-confidence, through our weekly Catholic ethos statement assemblies, Targeted Emotional Literacy groups and circle times, our way of treating people, by investing heavily in meeting the needs of all of the children, by providing equality of opportunity, by knowing and understanding the needs of all of the children.
+We support pupils to develop their self-knowledge, self-esteem and self-confidence, through our weekly Catholic ethos statements assemblies, Targeted Emotional Literacy groups and circle times, We promote a Growth Mindset culture, which supports children to develop resilience and become active learners.
+We demonstrate our way of treating people, by investing heavily in meeting the needs of all of the children, by providing equality of opportunity, by knowing and understanding the needs of all of the children.
 Peer assessment and classroom rules drawn up by each class group help to reinforce this.

 Relationships between staff team members as well as with children reinforce respect for individuals and tolerance.